 Creamy Tuscan Shrimp

-Featured in Fresh Seafood Made Easy.
+Category: Fresh Seafood Made Easy

 This flavorful Tuscan shrimp linguine is ready in 20 minutes.
 Tender shrimp, tangy sun-dried tomatoes, and fresh spinach come together in a creamy, garlicky sauce served over linguine.